SkwdStudios/turup-s-gambit/Documentation/DATABASE.md

 ## Overview

-This project uses Supabase as the database provider with Prisma as the ORM.
+This project uses Supabase as the database provider with PostgreSQL as the underlying database engine.
 The database schema is designed to support the game's core features including user management, game sessions, and replay functionality.

 ## Prerequisites

 1. A Supabase account and project
-2. Node.js 16.x or later
+2. Node.js 18.x or later
 3. pnpm package manager

 ## Setup Steps